lekhana3003/Movie-Rating-Application/README.md

 # Movie Rating Application
 Application to rate movies seen by the users.<br>
-Implemented microservices architecture by using Spring boot,Spring Flux, MongoDB
+Implemented microservices architecture by using Spring boot,Rest Template, MongoDB Service Discovery using eureka server